To the members of Simbhaoli Sugars Limited

 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-At the ensuing Annual General Meeting of the members of theCompany Mr. Gurpal Singh shall be retiring by rotation in terms of the provisions ofSection 152 of the Companies Act 2013.
-They have offered themselvesfor re-appointment.The Board consideredand approved the reappointment subject to the approval by the members.
+At the ensuing 11th Annual General Meeting (AGM) of the members of theCompany Mr. Gurpal Singh shall be retiring by rotation in terms of the provisions ofSection 152 of the Companies Act 2013.
+He has offered himself for re-appointment.
+TheBoard considered and approved the re-appointment subject to the approval at the AGM.